steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 field with career potential outside of the brutal competition for faculty jobs.
 I had some bad takes early on.
 I was skeptical of the potential of deep learning because it seemed ad-hoc and unprincipled.
 In just a short time I was proven very wrong.
-It took six years from when I first changed my focus before I really felt I was becoming enough of an expert to develop novel and useful algorithms.
+It took over six years from when I first changed my focus before I really felt I was becoming enough of an expert to develop novel and useful algorithms.